fac19/week7-cado/README.md

-# CODA
+# CODA :woman-running:
 Week 7

 ## Project description
-We Created and API that does this and that
+We Created and API where you can store and access data regarding your runs and running teams you are part of.
+Please read the API routes section for info on how to access the data.

+To access most of the routes you will need to create a user in the POST section to get the jwt token.

 ## Set up instructions